 Lead generation requires a balance between paying the right amount for a lead, depending on how likely a sale is.
 So, how would you work out your likely ROI (return on investment)?

 We recommend using a reputable CRM (customer relationship management) platform that can pull in the right data to reflect where a user came from and how likely a sale is.
-Platforms include:
+A good example is HubSpot.

 Purchase Conversion Value